-In order to assess the appropriateness of the number of scenarios implemented in the IMM, the ECB verifies that the institution checks on a regular basis that:
+In order to assess the appropriateness of the number of scenarios implemented for calculating both stressed and current effective EPE, the ECB verifies that the institution checks on a regular basis that:

-- 1. the chosen number of scenarios ensures a reasonable convergence of the effective EPE; - 2. in cases where other metrics for potential future exposure (e.g. a percentilebased approach) are used for risk management purposes, the number of scenarios chosen for this purpose also results in a reasonably low numerical error.
+- 1. the chosen number of scenarios ensures a reasonable convergence of the expected risk measures, e.g. stressed and current effective EPE, at both the bank and netting set level; - 2. in cases where a percentile-based potential future exposure is used for risk management purposes, the number of scenarios chosen for this purpose also results in a reasonably low numerical error.